Insight: Libya starts facing up to Gaddafi regime's sex crimes

 Part of the reason Kanoun, who comes from a prominent Libyan family, hopes to succeed is her credibility with the government.
 She briefly served as a deputy minister of social affairs before deciding she preferred to work independently.

-But Gaida cautioned that the road from promises to implementation on a significant scale would be long.
+But Giada cautioned that the road from promises to implementation on a significant scale would be long.
 “We will have to see if his words translate into actions,” she said.

 In Tripoli, it is still difficult to offer social services to women, much less advertise them.
 Another group, Phoenix Libya, is experimenting with ways to protect women from violence under the guise of other forms of assistance.